 Ten years ago, marketers were still getting to grips with the opportunities offered by “new” technology companies like Amazon, Google and Facebook.
-These tech companies were growing rapidly, but many marketers still saw them as a fairly niche way to connect with customers.
+Despite their rapid growth, many marketers still saw them as a niche way to connect with customers.
 Technology wasn’t for marketing.
 Technology was what the IT geeks down in the basement did.

-Ask 2011 marketers about technology, and they’d talk about forgotten passwords and printer connection problems.
-At best, they might be getting excited about the soon-to-launch iPhone 4S, with its 4.5 inch screen and some weird new feature Apple was calling Siri.
+For marketers a decade ago, technology meant forgotten passwords and printer problems.
+At best, they might be getting excited about the soon-to-launch iPhone 4S, with its 4.5-inch screen and some weird new feature called Siri.

 The Martech Index - 7,000+ suppliers

 The latest index groups these suppliers into 39 different technology groups.
 That’s 39 potential ways to boost your marketing with technology.

-And here’s where you find the source of many martech challenges.
+And here’s where the martech challenges start.
 Because, how do you know which of the 39 technologies you need?
 Particularly if you think technology is still just passwords and printers.

-The good news is you don’t need to know them all.
-It’s unlikely you’ll ever use of all them, anyway.
-But you do need to understand the marketing opportunities those technologies create.
+The good news is you don’t have to know them all.
+It’s unlikely you’ll ever use all of them, anyway.
+But you should understand the marketing opportunities those technologies create.